Darfur: Government

-The region is divided into five federal states: Central Darfur, East Darfur, North Darfur, South Darfur and West Darfur.
+Regional governance

 The Darfur Peace Agreement of 2006 established a Transitional Darfur Regional Authority as an interim authority for the region.
 The agreement stated that a referendum on the status of Darfur should be held no later than 2011.
 Minni Minnawi was the first chair of this authority, holding that office from April 2007 until December 2010, when he was succeeded by Shartai Jaafar Abdel Hakam.
 The peace agreement that was signed in July 2011 saw the Transitional Darfur Regional Authority reconstituted as the Darfur Regional Authority with executive and legislative functions.
 The chairperson of the Darfur Regional Authority, Tijani Sese, assumed the post on 20 September 2011.
 The regional authority was dissolved in July 2016 following a referendum, on the status of the Darfur region within Sudan.
-As part of the Sudanese transition to democracy, a Darfur Regional Government was created in August 2021 with Minni Minawi as Regional Governor.
+As part of the Sudanese transition to democracy, a Darfur Regional Government was re-established in August 2021 with Minni Minawi as Regional Governor.
+The rival Government of Peace and Unity established a parallel regional administration in 2025 following their takeover of the Darfur region during the Sudanese civil war.

+States

+The Darfur region is divided into five federal states: